glycerine/rbook/README.md

 binary is also serving a live web view of the session to any (or multple) web browsers.

-Like a Jupyter notebook, plots are saved and shown inline with the R code.
+As in a Jupyter notebook, rbook plots are saved and shown inline with the R code.

 R output is logged and free-form comments can be appended to the log.